Richardaeld/Fat_Racoon_Kitchen/README.md

 ### Wireframe
 + Each wireframe contains curly brackets that give a description of its contents and what the filler (missing database data) content should be.
 ![Wireframe of the index page](static/readme/wireframe/index-page-large.png "Wireframe of the index page")
-+ [Balsamiq](https://balsamiq.com/) was used for the planning process.
++ [Balsamiq](https://balsamiq.com/) was used for the planning process and wireframe creation.
-+ Wireframes were made for all predetermined size variations of the webpage.
++ Wireframes were made for all predetermined size variations of the application.
 + Wireframes were made for the models to streamline their design.
 This also allowed for them to be shown without over complicating the primary page design.
 + [Click here to view all wireframes associated to this project.](static/readme/wireframe "Location of wireframes")